 I'm a social scientist with 8+ years of research experience.
 I use insights and methods from disciplines like biology, psychology, and anthropology to study the origins of individual differences in social behaviors and socio-political attitudes.
-I'm particularly interested in understanding causal factors that may lead to discrimination against women and LGBTQ+ individuals, but I also examine broader socio-political topics.
+I'm particularly interested in understanding causal factors that may lead to discrimination against women and LGBTQ+ individuals and to political polarization.

 I recently completed a postdoctoral research fellowship in the Social Neuroendocrinology Lab at Nipissing University.
-In this role, I investigated whether changes in testosterone levels, in combination with relevant social cues, influence social behaviors like sexual aggression, dehumanization, and competition.
+In this role, I investigated whether changes in testosterone levels, in combination with relevant socio-cultural factors, influence social behaviors like sexual aggression, dehumanization, and competition.

 In 2020, I earned a Ph.D. in Evolutionary Social Psychology from the University of New South Wales (UNSW).
-I conducted online and in-person experiments to examine whether certain interpersonal social cues (e.g., popularity among potential romantic partners) and ecological cues (e.g., income inequality) can affect attitudes toward women’s sexuality, gender roles, LGBTQ+ rights, and wealth redistribution.
+I examined whether interpersonal social cues (e.g., popularity among potential romantic partners) and socio-ecological contexts (e.g., income inequality) can affect attitudes toward women’s sexuality, gender roles, LGBTQ+ rights, and wealth redistribution.

 Earlier, I completed an M.A. in Climate and Society at Columbia University and a B.S. in Anthropology at the University of California, Los Angeles (UCLA).